vkayy/vkayy/README.md

 ## 🚀 what i'm up to

 #### 🌐 incoming swe intern @ citadel securities
-working on the options market making team.
+working in the options market making team.

 #### 🧠 swe @ thalesians
 working on low-latency computing for hft.